Pediatric Orthopedic Surgeons treating Cavus Foot

 After Cavus Foot Surgery

 Depending on how high your child’s arch is and whether it’s the consequence of an underlying ailment, it might lead to a variety of issues.
-Most of these problems are related to how high arches affect gait and standing.
-Recovery from cavus foot surgery might take eight to twelve weeks.
+Also, most of these problems are related to how high arches affect gait and standing.
+Hence, recovery from cavus foot surgery might take eight to twelve weeks.
 After the treatment, your child must refrain from placing any weight on his or her feet for at least six weeks.
 Ask your doctor how long it will take for your child to recuperate because recovery durations might differ greatly between people.
 Following cavus foot surgery, there might be problems, just as with other surgical operations.
 These dangers consist of:

 • Allergy to the anesthesia.